-Prize copy, including the printed prize.
-5 thongs laced through the joints.
+Greek text, with facing Latin translation.
+Prize copy, including the printed prize for Janus Fredericus van Beeck Calkoen.
+6 thongs laced through joints.
 Backstrip panelled in gilt with repeated floral motives.
-Brown morocco shield in the second 'compartment'.
-Boards with gilt borders and cornerpieces.
-Gilt coat of arms of Dordrecht in the centre of the boards.
-Woodcut printer's mark on title: 'Tuta sub Aegide Pallas'.
-Paper of excellent quality.
-Greek text with facing Latin translation, notes on the lower half of the pages) (Condition:
+Gilt borders and cornerpieces.
+Gilt coat of arms of Amsterdam in centre of the boards.
+Still having 3 green ties, the 4th tie is broken but still there.
+Engraved printer's mark on title: 'Tuta sub Aegide Pallas') (Condition:

-Keywords: (Oude Druk), (Rare Books), Altertumswissenschaft, Altphilologie, Antike, Antiquity, Greek literature, Griechische Literatur, Muncker, Munckerus, Munker, Munkerus, Mythologie, Prize copy, Verheijk, Verheyk, classical philology, mythology; Xylandrus
+Keywords: (Oude Druk), (Rare Books), Altertumswissenschaft, Altphilologie, Antike, Antiquity, Dutch imprints, Greek literature, Greek text, Griechische Literatur, Holtzmann, Latin translation, Muncker, Munckerus, Munker, Munkerus, Mythologie, Prize copy, Prize copy Amsterdam, Verheijk, Verheyk, classical philology, mythology; Xylandrus